Learning to synthesise the ageing brain without longitudinal data: Results and discussion

 \subsubsection{Qualitative results}

 In Fig.~\ref{fig: results_cam_can_life_long}, we demonstrate the simulated brain ageing process throughout the whole lifespan, where the input images are two young subjects from Cam-CAN.
 We observe that the output gradually changes as $a_{o}$ increases, with ventricular enlargement and brain tissue reduction.
-This pattern is consistent with previous studies~\citep{good2001voxel,mietchen2009computational}, showing that our method learns to synthesise the ageing brain throughout the lifespan even trained on cross-sectional data.
+This pattern is consistent with previous studies~\citep{good2001voxel,mietchen2009computational}, showing that our method learns to synthesise the ageing brain throughout the lifespan even trained on cross-sectional data.\footnote{We observe checkerboard artefacts near the ventricles after target age 67.
+Such artefacts are a known problem in computer vision and mostly likely due to the use of deconvolutional layers in the decoder ~\citep{oramas2018visual}.} Fig.~\ref{fig: results_cam_can_life_long} offers only only a qualitative visualization to show the potential of life-time simulation.
+We cannot quantitatively evaluate the quality of these synthetic images due to the lack of longitudinal data in Cam-CAN.
+However, both the previous section on ADNI where we train and test on ADNI, and the next section, where we use longitudinal ADNI as testing set we but train on Cam-CAN data, offer considerable quantitative experiments.